henrikstranneheim/MIP_api/docs/MIP_execution.rst

 ``-dra 0`` no simulation

 One can use ``-dra 1`` or ``-dra 2`` to generate sbatch scripts which then can be submitted manually by the user individually or sequentially using ``sbatch --dependency``.
-Note that this will not update qc_sampleInfo.yaml as this is done a MIP runtime.
+Note that this will not update qc_sampleInfo.yaml as this is done at MIP runtime.

 Rerun analysis using exactly the same parameters as last analysis run
 ---------------------------------------------------------------------